Thanks for visiting my profile. Despite the logo, I have no web site (yet).

 While I’m not trying to build the world’s largest Friends list, I accept all requests (as long as they're from people who are at least 18).
 I consider it common courtesy – and I never know when it might lead to a terrific shoot in the future.

 This is my profile for artistic and fashion nudes and implieds.
-The MM number of my general profile is 2475887.
-I'm sifting through (as this is written) 44,000+ images that I've shot since I last updated my general portfolio in January 2011 as well as photos to add to this portfolio.
+The number of my primary MM account is 2475887.
 All of my portfolios are works in progress.

 My first job in photography was a summer internship with a metro daily newspaper at age 15 in 1962, just before I started high school.
 I've been shooting ever since – professionally until 1981, when I took a job that involved hiring and working with photographers (but not shooting).
 I've always known that what I really wanted to do was professional photography, and in late 2011 I took the plunge – again.